Give

 How to Honor Your Loved One with a Memorial Brick

 A minimum gift of $500 will allow you to dedicate a memorial brick.
 This amount covers the cost of the brick itself as well as the engraving and installation of the brick.
-The remaining balance of the donation goes to the scholarship fund at WA.
+The remaining balance of the donation goes to the Warrior Fund.

 The engraved text for your loved one’s brick should be no more than 4 lines with a maximum of 13 characters per line.